 Updated on 14th May 2020

 One of the safest countries in the world for solo travellers – male or female – this place is packed full of cultural, historical and natural treasures.
-Let’s take a look at four must-see places to go in Malta … as well as one one should avoid!
+Let’s take a look at four must-see places to go in Malta for solo travelling … as well as one one should avoid!

 Many people travel to Malta during the summer months to take advantage of the estimated 3,000 hours of sunshine per year.
 That’s more than anywhere else in Europe!
 Many of the beaches in the south of the island are rocky and over-crowded.